chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-taylor-green-vortex/3d-taylor-green-vortex.rst

 Simulation Control
 ~~~~~~~~~~~~~~~~~~

 The ``simulation control`` subsection controls the flow of the simulation.
-To maximize the temporal accuracy of the simulation, we use a third order ``bdf3`` scheme.
+To maximize the temporal accuracy of the simulation, we use a second order ``bdf2`` scheme.
 Results are written every 2 time-steps.
 To ensure a more adequate visualization of the high-order elements, we set ``subdivision = 3``.
 This will allow Paraview to render the high-order solutions with more fidelity.

 .. code-block:: text

   subsection simulation control
-    set method            = bdf3
+    set method            = bdf2
     set time step         = 0.05
     set time end          = 20
     set output frequency  = 2